Alex Liddi

 In 2011, Liddi moved up to the AAA Tacoma Rainiers and was sharper in the field (.943 fielding percentage at 3B; he even got into 24 games at short).
 He batted .259/.332/.488 with 32 doubles, 30 home runs, 121 runs, 104 RBI and 170 strikeouts in 138 games.
 He easily led the 2011 Pacific Coast League in runs (21 ahead of Cole Gillespie), was third in home runs (behind Bryan LaHair and Jai Miller), was 5th in RBI (between Brett Pill and Anthony Rizzo) and was second to Miller in strikeouts.
 He set a new Tacoma record for runs (Hosken Powell had set the mark in 1977) and became the second Tacoma player with both 100 runs and 100 RBI, following Craig Kusick in 1973.
 He became the 8th player to be chosen for the Futures Game three times, joining Carlos Carrasco, Shin-Soo Choo, Justin Huber, Seung Song, Edwin Encarnación, Gorkys Hernandez and Merkin Valdéz.
 In the 2011 Futures Game, he hit 5th and started at the hot corner in a 6-4 loss.
 With two on and two out in the first, he grounded out against Tyler Skaggs.
 He struck out against Matt Moore in the 4th and grounded out against Drew Pomeranz in the 6th.
 Jefry Marte replaced him in the bottom of the sixth.

 Liddi was a September call-up to the 2011 Mariners.
 He became the first alumnus of the MLB European Academy to make the majors as well as the first born-and-raised Italian.
 Previously, only the Netherlands had produced homegrown major leaguers in Europe, including Liddi's Seattle teammate Greg Halman.
+It would be another 13 years before Samuel Aldegheri became the second Italian.
 In his historic MLB debut, he started at third base and hit 9th in a 3-1 loss to the Los Angeles Angels.
 He grounded out against Jerome Williams in the 3rd then struck out in the 6th.
 Kyle Seager pinch-hit for him in the 9th inning.
 He played 15 games in all for the Mariners, going 9 for 40 (.225), with 3 doubles and 3 homers.
 He made the Mariners' team out of spring training in 2012, although he had to share playing at 3B with Seager.
 On May 23rd, he hit his first major league grand slam, connecting off the Texas Rangers' Scott Feldman in the 5th inning.
 The Rangers had decided to walk Dustin Ackley intentionally to pitch to Alex, but he made them pay for their strategy, lining a pitch over the left-field wall at Safeco Field to lead Seattle to a 5-3 win.
 He was starting in left field that day, as Seager's strong play in the early season meant that the job at the hot corner was his for the immediate future.

 Liddi returned to the major leagues in each of the next two season for the Mariners in a limited capacity.
 For the 61 games of his major league career, Liddi hit .208/.266/.370.
 In 2014-2015 he played in the minors with the Los Angeles Dodgers, Chicago White Sox, and Kansas City Royals.
 He was out of affiliated ball in 2016-2017 and played in the Mexican League with the Tigres de Quintana Roo (2016) and Toros de Tijuana (2017).
 He returned to affiliated ball in 2018 in the Royals minor league system.
 In 2019 Liddi expanded his horizons and signed with the Chinatrust Brothers of the Chinese Professional Baseball League.
 The Brothers released him in early June and he returned to the Mexican League a few days later playing for the Leones de Yucatán.
 He did not play in 2020 due to the Mexican League shutting down.
-Liddi returned to Yucatán in 2021 to finish out his playing career.
+Liddi returned to Yucatán in 2021.

 Sources: Mariners Report from the Seattle Times, 2007 Mariners Media Guide, Defunct IBAF website, Mister Baseball, Marco Stoovelaar, 2010 Baseball Almanac